johndwells/Minimee/README.md

 		/**
 		 * Specify which minification library to use for your JS.
+		 * Please note that JSMinPlus is VERY memory-intensive.
+Not recommended
+		 * unless you really know what you're doing.
+Seriously.
+		 *
 		 * Values: 'jsmin' or 'jsminplus'
 		 * Default: jsmin
 		 */